 Corporate social responsibility is becoming a buzzword in the business realm.
 Millennial employees have a pattern of wanting their company to be part of a bigger picture.
-In fact, a 2016 study found that 75 percent of millennials would take a pay cut to work for a socially responsible brand.
+In fact, According to a Nielsen survey, 73 percent of Millennials prefer to work with socially responsible companies

 With numbers like this, startups and even SMEs would be almost foolish for not being part of a social cause.
 Google is all about promoting efficient resources and supporting renewable power with their Google Green initiative.
 Patagonia is well-known for their eco-friendly products and environmentally-conscious manufacturing methods.

 There’s no denying we are living in a time where many cultural issues are the front-and-center of media attention.
 The rise of social media has given people a voice that can be heard by the masses.
 Therefore, companies are wise to promote a sensitive image to appeal to both potential employees, and clientele.
 Just be sure what you decide upon is in line with your business model and mission.

 A phase of growth fueled by rapid hiring is undoubtedly a rousing time for a company of any size.
 With so much young talent flooding the job market, it’s always interesting to see what specific people can bring to the table in these technologically electrifying times.
 Millennials are a generation that know their worth and will stop at nothing to achieve their dreams, even if it requires a leap of faith.
 This concept alone makes it difficult for companies to appeal to youngsters.